beave/sagan/doc/source/contributing-coding-style.rst

      ...
      }

-You code should contain comments that are clear.
+Your code should contain comments that are clear.
 Proper comment syntax is desired as well.
 For example:

 ::